nichtsam/syke/docs/psyche-analysis-model.md

 ## Model Bias Risk Factors

-### Problem
+### User Behavior Dependence

 The psyche analysis model relies heavily on user input.
 These records are inherently incomplete and biased due to user behavior.
 If the analysis model treats this biased data as a complete representation of the user’s mental state, it will produce misleading trends and conclusions.

-### Examples of Bias
+#### Examples of Bias

-- Logging only in certain emotions → skewed psyche dataset
+- Logging only in certain emotions -> skewed psyche dataset
-- Infrequent logging → Inaccuracy due to low sample size
+- Infrequent logging -> Inaccuracy due to low sample size
-- Inconsistent frequency → temporal gaps misrepresent stability or volatility
+- Inconsistent frequency -> temporal gaps misrepresent stability or volatility

-### Mitigation Strategies
+#### Mitigation Strategies

-#### Confirmed

-1. Encourage active and diverse logging – promote broader recording of varied experiences, while clearly communicating that insight accuracy is closely tied to data completeness.
+- Encourage active and diverse logging – promote broader recording of varied experiences, while clearly communicating that insight accuracy is closely tied to data completeness.

-#### Under Consideration

-1. Design data gap compensation mechanisms – apply default baseline values and incorporate their proportions into calculations, aiming to reduce distortion from missing entries.
+- Design data gap compensation mechanisms – apply default baseline values and incorporate their proportions into calculations, aiming to reduce distortion from missing entries.

+### Circadian Rhythm and Timezone

+Certain analyses focus on the user’s circadian rhythm effects on emotions.
+Recording and considering timezone data per entry is essential to accurately capture these patterns.

+#### Examples of Bias

+- Traveling across timezones -> disrupted circadian patterns

+#### Mitigation Strategies

+- Store all timestamps in UTC, with explicit timezone metadata per entry.
+- Convert to local circadian time when analyzing rhythm-related patterns.